celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 ### Register as a Validator

-In order to perform Validator actions with the Account created with the previous step, you will need to authorize a Validator key on the `ReleaseGold` contract.
+In order to perform Validator actions with the Account created in the previous step, you will need to authorize a Validator signer key for the `ReleaseGold` contract account.
+You should have already generated this key and submitted it via gist.
+To authorize this key, we will first need to first generate a proof that the `ReleaseGold` contract account possesses the keys for this new signer:

 ```bash
 # On the Validator machine